ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

       return root
     ```
     ```
-    n is the number of nodes
+    m is the number of nodes in tree1 n is the number of nodes in tree2
-    Time: O(n)
+    Time: O(max(m,n))
     Space: O(n)
     ```